HKH515/yasa_evaluation/README.md

 # yasa_evaluation
 A tool that runs Yet Another Spindle Algorithm (YASA) on a proprietary dataset (VSN-14-080) using a proprietary scoring for spindles.
-This is the work behind my Masters thesis (link here: LINK).
+This is the work behind my Masters thesis (link here: http://hdl.handle.net/1946/39415).

 ## Installation instructions